 Self-determination has been shown to be positively related to student outcomes, both during and after high school (Mazzotti et al., 2021; Rowe et al., 2021).
-This secondary analysis of data from NLTS 2012 extended prior analyses by focusing on the extent to which reported levels of self-determination for secondary school ELs with disabilities differed from that of their peers.
+This secondary analysis of data from NLTS 2012 extended prior analyses by focusing on the extent to which reported levels of selfdetermination for secondary school ELs with disabilities differed from that of their peers.
 These analyses also explored the student, family, and school characteristics associated with variations in self-determination of ELs with disabilities, using a multivariate analysis approach.

 This dually identified population differed from other students with disabilities.
-English learners had a significantly higher prevalence of learning disabilities and a lower prevalence of autism, emotional disturbances, and other health impairments.
+ELs had a significantly higher prevalence of learning disabilities and a lower prevalence of autism, emotional disturbances, and other health impairments.
 Similar to their EL peers in the general population, they were more likely to attend urban, poor performing schools.
 They were more likely to experience poverty than were other students with disabilities and students in the general population who are not ELs.
-In addition, they were more likely to have parents without high school diplomas than students in all of the comparison groups.
+In addition, they were more likely to have parents without high school diplomas than students in all the comparison groups.
 Understanding how these differences contribute to students' identities, often conceptualized as their culture, is challenging because experiences associated with having specific disabilities and being exposed to community- and family-level poverty intersect and likely influence individuals' perspectives on self-determination and on future goals.
-Additionally, culture is interactional.
+In addition, culture is interactional.
 This means that one's identity and perspectives vary as one navigates resources and interpersonal relationships (Bronfenbrenner, 2005).
-The measures for self-determination used in the NLTS 2012, however, provides information about individuals' self-determination in autonomy, empowerment, and selfrealization.
+The measures for self-determination used in the NLTS 2012, however, provide information about individuals' self-determination in autonomy, empowerment, and self-realization.
 With this understanding, we focus on what can be learned from the salient individual characteristics in each of the subscale findings.

-Study findings indicate that on average, ELs with disabilities tended to report lower levels of autonomy, empowerment, and to a lesser extent, self-realization than other students.
+Study findings indicate that, on average, ELs with disabilities tended to report lower levels of autonomy, empowerment, and, to a lesser extent, self-realization than other students.
 For example, the mean autonomy scale score of ELs with disabilities was significantly lower than that of other students with disabilities as well as those in the general population who are not ELs.
-Several of the items included in the autonomy subscale of The Arc's Self-Determination Scale (Wehmeyer, 2000) require monetary resources, such as going to restaurants, choosing gifts to give to family and friends, and going to movies, concerts, and dances.
+Several of the items included in the autonomy subscale of The Arc's Self-Determination Scale (Wehmeyer, 2000) require monetary resources, such as going to restaurants; choosing gifts to give to family and friends; and going to movies, concerts, and dances.
 The lower autonomy mean scale scores of ELs with disabilities as compared with other students may be related in part to their being more likely than other students to live in lower income households; they may have limited opportunities to engage in these resource-dependent behaviors.
 The literature suggests a relationship between socioeconomic status and self-determination (Zhang, 2005) when these relationships are explored as separate factors.
-However, the present study found that when other factors were taken into account through multivariate analyses, neither household income or parents' educational level, singly or jointly, had a significant relationship with self-determination after adjusting for other factors.
-Parent and teacher support of autonomy is key to its development (Deci & Ryan, 1991).
-Parenting styles of parents/guardians of ELs with disabilities may be informed by beliefs about disability and adulthood, as well as experiences with schools outside the United States in ways that influence how they foster their children's autonomy.
-Extant literature does support that there is variation in parenting style by race/ethnicity and economic background with regard to autonomy (Rafferty et al., 2012).
-Teachers' approaches to instruction and collaboration with families also influence the development of autonomy (Lam et al., 2012).
-School resources and teachers' beliefs about student performance both play a role in teachers' fostering of autonomy.
+However, the present study found that when other factors were taken into account through multivariate analyses, neither household income nor parents' educational level, singly or jointly, had a significant relationship with selfdetermination after adjusting for other factors.
+Parent and teacher support of autonomy is key to its development (Deci